- Plesk for Linux

 Specify some name for the folder in this case we call it phpsessions.

-Go to the PHP-Settings under Home > Domains > example.com.
+Go to the PHP-Settings under Domains > example.com.

-- Change the setting session.save_path to the total path of our just created folder.
-This should look like this:
+Change the setting session.save_path to the total path of a created folder:

 Connect to the server using SSH;